 - Turn pork chops over, and add the remaining one cup milk, whisking to combine if needed.

 - Cover and cook for 30 minutes more, again, stirring a few times.

 - Uncover skillet and if there is a lot of liquid, cook a few minutes more until reduced to about 1/4 cup.
 (This will depend on how tightly your pan lid fits.)

 - Serve hot, spooning the milk gravy over the pork.

-Note: Penzey’s Pork Chop Seasoning has salt, hickory smoke, garlic, onion, white pepper, and ginger.
+Note: Penzey’s Pork Chop Seasoning (affiliate link) has salt, hickory smoke, garlic, onion, white pepper, and ginger.
 Use any of those spice you have in very small amounts.
 Use whole milk or reduced fat milk, whichever you prefer.

 Recipe slightly adapted from The Good Home Cookbook (affiliate link).